RedHenDev/vibe/README.md

 -f vibehouse portal

 -refac move vibeverse portal to top of mountain near spawn, and hide until client has collected 64 vibes.
+OK -- not hide, but lock, Quake style, until client has collected the 64 vibes.

 -f instructions about vibes and portal and vibeHouse on welcome message